jwynia/ink-cli-node-context-network/context-network/foundation/project_definition.md

 # Project Definition

 ## Purpose
-This document defines the core purpose, goals, and scope of the Software Project Context Network template.
+This document defines the core purpose, goals, and scope of the Ink CLI Context Network template.

 ## Classification
 - **Domain:** Core Concept